-While some of this pushback against climate change solutions is rooted in politics, a lot of

-Exeter Great Dam in Exeter, New Hampshire before the dam's removal (2002) and after its removal in 2016.
-Credit: NOAA. it comes from a fundamental fear of change, the unknown and what's involved in making big moves.
+While some of this pushback against climate change solutions is rooted in politics, a lot of it comes from a fundamental fear of change, the unknown and what's involved in making big moves.
 "It's thinking through how many current practices do you have to change to incorporate the new one?" said Rick Larrick, the Hanes Corporate Foundation Professor at the Duke Fuqua School of Business.